samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone -->
 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My project is the knee rehabilitation device used specifically for squats.
+The device alerts the user to come up from a squat when their knee is bent 90 degrees.
+It also alerts the user when their knee is bending inwards during any time of the movement as it can put stress on the knee joints and potentially the hip and ankle.

+The device uses a flex sensor which is a variable resistor that increases resistance the more it is bent.
+By using the known 5V input, it is feasible to write a code that determines the amount of resistance that the flex sensor is inflicting.
+It is then possible to find the angle of the flex sensor based on the amount of resistance with the aid of some code.
+When the angle of the flex sensor is greater than 90 degrees, the buzzer goes off which alerts the user to come back up from the squat.

+I am currently trying to get my bluetooth module to connect to my phone by using MIT app inventor to control several inputs through my phone.
+I am facing challenges with the print statements not working when connected to my bluetooth module.
+Additionally, my phone cannot connect with my bluetooth module which is disabling me from going any further with the mobile app.

+The next step for this project is to use an accelerometer to detect if the knee is bending inwards during the squat.
+I need to run different trials with different knee positions to determine positions and accelerations that tell if the knee is bending inwards.

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together